marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_107.gif)

-The animation looks smoother overall, and we have a better perception of motion speed and direction, in particual when the shape goes under a fast movement.
+The animation looks smoother overall, and we have a better perception of motion's speed and direction, in particual when the shape goes under a fast movement.

 Now we have the besic setup for applying motion blur, let's have fun with a larger-scale scene.